 Taking Your Assessment Test

 Dallas Colleges Online does not have a testing center.
-Students can take the assessment at a testing center for free at any of the seven DCCCD college Testing Center locations.
+Students can take the assessment at any of the seven DCCCD college Testing Center locations.
 You will need to bring a photo ID with you and visit the Advising Center at the college of your choice to obtain a referral slip for assessment testing.

 You do not need to make an appointment for assessment testing.
 For more information about hours of operation and contact information, click here